The Redistributed Manufacturing in Healthcare Network (RiHN)

 RiHN has up to £1.2m in feasibility study funding, with a larger team of investigators focused on new pioneering areas of RDM, supported by expert bodies involved in relevant areas of science and manufacturing engineering research, as well as military and emergency medicine.

 To see what projects we have funded, click the button below:

 The way we currently manufacture our goods is becoming increasingly unsustainable.
-The centralised, off-shore approach has come under threat by global economic volatility, security risks, and climate change.
+The established centralised, off-shore, mass production approach is increasingly under threat from global economic volatility, political and security risks, international pandemics and climate change.
 Watch the video and find out what solutions Redistributed Manufacturing can offer to commonly faced challenges.